Nithyananda Ashram land dispute: DPS loses affiliation

 Swami Chinmayanand produced in UP court; next hearing on Dec 16

-The CBSE had granted a provisional affiliation to the school between April 1, 2011 and March 31, 2014, which was later upgraded to the senior secondary level.
+The CBSE had granted provisional affiliation to the school between April 1, 2011, and March 31, 2014, which was later upgraded to the senior secondary level.

 In its reply to the CBSE, the school had denied submitting any NOC and said the land allocated to the ashram was not part of the school premises.